-If any order is made by any competent court or resolution passed for the winding-up or liquidation of the Issuer (each an "Event of Default"), then any Noteholder of a Series in respect of the Notes of such Series may, by written notice to the Issuer, declare that his Notes or Note (as the case may be) and all interest then accrued but unpaid on such Notes or Note (as the case may be) shall be forthwith due and payable, whereupon the relevant Note(s) shall, to the extent permitted by applicable Spanish law, become immediately due and payable at their Early Redemption Amount together with all accrued interest thereon to the date of repayment without presentment, demand, protest or other notice of any kind, all of which the Issuer expressly waives, anything contained in such Notes to the contrary.
+If any order is made by any competent court or resolution passed for the winding-up or liquidation (liquidación) of the Issuer (each an "Event of Default"), then any Noteholder of a Series in respect of the Notes of such Series may, by written notice to the Issuer, declare that his Notes or Note (as the case may be) and all interest then accrued but unpaid on such Notes or Note (as the case may be) shall be forthwith due and payable, whereupon the relevant Note(s) shall, to the extent permitted by applicable Spanish law, become immediately due and payable at their Early Redemption Amount together with all accrued interest thereon to the date of repayment without presentment, demand, protest or other notice of any kind, all of which the Issuer expressly waives, anything contained in such Notes to the contrary.

-Except as contemplated under this Condition 8.1, each Noteholder (which for these purposes includes each holder of a beneficial interest in the Notes) will under no circumstances be entitled to declare any Notes due and payable, it being therefore understood that the non-performance by the Issuer of its obligations under the Notes will not constitute an Event of Default.
+Except as contemplated under this Condition 8.1, each Noteholder (which for these purposes includes each holder of a beneficial interest in the Notes) will under no circumstances be entitled to declare any Notes due and payable, it being therefore understood that the adoption of any early intervention or resolution measure under Law 11/2015 and the SRM Regulation (or a moratorium) or the non-performance by the Issuer of its obligations under the Notes will not constitute an Event of Default.